What is Montessori?

 What are the programs offered?

 Leelanau Montessori has a Toddler, Primary and Elementary program.
 The curriculum includes language, mathematics, peace education, culture and geography, art, music, science, health and wellness and everyday living skills.
 We also host an after school program and summer sessions.

 Do you have a summer program?
-An afterschool program?
+An after school program?

 What do parents do as partners in their child’s education?

 There are many ways that parents engage, advocate and advance the education of their child and the mission of the school.
-Serving on committees, teams and classroom cohorts might be a way to get involved though there are simple and regular ways like providing items for classroom activities, reading to children or volunteering at a work-bee.
+Serving on committees, teams and classroom cohorts might be a way to get involved, though there are simple and common ways like providing items for classroom activities, reading to children or volunteering at a work-bee.
 Parents are encouraged and expected to be involved regularly with the life of the school.
 Parent-teacher relationships are a two way touchpoint that promotes optimal development and school success.